LijunSun90/EC_RL_Learn/EC_Terms_Collection.md

-# Dictionary / Terms in the field of evolutionary computation
+# Dictionary / Terms in the field of evolutionary computation (EC)

 * evolutionary computation